evansbenj/BIO722.md/5_deduping.md

 After that, we will:
-* genotype our data and
+* genotype our data
 * Filter genotypes
+* Calculate summary statistics

 # Realigning indels